hasezoey/yt-downloader-rust/README.md

 - in non-interactive mode the default for finishing media is to move files (`m` in interactive mode), can be changed with `--open-tagger`
 - if no "sub-langs" are specified, no subtitles will be downloaded and embedded
 - the fist subtitle stream is set as "default"

+### archive-mode

+The download option `--archive-mode` sets which archive entries are output for the youtube-dl archive from the SQLite archive.
+This option does not have any effect when no archive is provided.
+This option does not affect which entries are added to the SQLite archive (only the generated youtube-dl archive)

+Possible values are:

+- `default`: Use the default Archive-Mode, currently corresponds to "all"
+- `all`: Dump the full SQLite archive as a youtube-dl archive
+- `byDate1000`: Output the newest 1000 media elements from the archive
+- `none`: Dont add any entries from the SQLite archive to the youtube-dl archive

+Note: none of the options affect the creation of a youtube-dl archive, only which entries are added before the youtube-dl command is run.

 ### `rethumbnail`